 Artists also draw their OCs (Original Characters).

-“Depending on the genre of art—for drawing specifically, I see a lot of people draw out their OCs(original characters) and their storylines,” Rose said.
+“Depending on the genre of art—for drawing specifically, I see a lot of people draw out their OCs(original characters) and their storylines,” Pak says.

-Some artists also draw fanart, a piece of art for their favorite show, book, game, and/or movie.
+Some artists draw fan art, a piece of art for their favorite show, book, game, and/or movie.

-Nakita provided evidence of this, saying that she draws fanart for games like Genshin Impact and characters from Vocaloid.
+Goodness provided evidence of this, saying that she draws fan art for games like Genshin Impact and characters from Vocaloid.